Introduction to the Sherman Library & Gardens

 Education/Work Experience Requirements:

-Horticulture background preferred
+- Public garden background preferred

-CA Driver’s License required
+- CA Driver’s License required

-Proof of US citizenship
+- Proof of US citizenship

-To apply please send resume to:
+To Apply, Please send resume to: